 Information on NEH programs can be found at Grants and Applications.
 This page provides guidelines and application materials in .pdf format.
 There is also an Applications Deadlines page listing deadlines for all NEH grant programs.

 - Fellowships and Summer Stipends which provide support for full-time research for a period between two months and one year.
-Deadlines: October (Summer Stipends) and May (Fellowships).
+Deadlines: May (Fellowships) and September (Summer Stipends).

 NIH provides grants through its Office of Extramural Research.
 You can search for program announcements through the NIH Guide for Grants and Contracts, which is also available by listserv subscription.
 NIH lists current RFPs by institute at its Request for Proposals Directory.
 Descriptions of several ongoing research and research training programs can be accessed from its OER Grants: Funding Program Guidelines page.

 NIH research mechanisms include Academic Research Enhancement Award (AREA) grants, which support small, health-related faculty research projects involving undergraduates;, Research Project Grants, Program Project Grants, Conference Grants, and the Small Grant Program.
 These mechanisms are not offered by all of the Institutes and Centers of the NIH, and some are offered only when solicited by a Request for Applications (RFA).
 Deadlines for AREA grants are February 25, and June 25, and October 25.
 Small Grant deadlines vary by NIH Institute.

 NIH Forms and Applications are available for downloading.

 NSF's funding opportunities are available on their website.
 The active funding opportunities can be searched by NSF organization.
 NSF program areas include: